 - In recent years, actual installation of software packages on workstations in physical computer labs is being replaced by virtual deployments of software to workstations as well as personal computers and laptops owned by students themselves (software anywhere, on demand).
 Many have referred to the two approaches as "Physical Computer Labs" and "Virtual Computer Labs."

-Improving accountability, responsibility, reliability, transparency, while encouraging more effective and cost-conscious operations and software deployment in both Physical and Virtual Computer Labs, are objectives that the University and the LS-SCF Award Process fully appreciate and advance.
-Working toward better data collection about our computer lab capacities, capabilities, and performance can better inform the campus of the valuable resources that are offered by the various colleges, libraries, and centers.
+While encouraging more effective and cost-conscious operations and software deployment in both Physical and Virtual Computer Labs, improving accountability, responsibility, reliability, and transparency are key objectives that the University and the LS-SCF Award Process fully appreciate and advance.
+Working toward increased data collection about our computer lab capacities, capabilities, and performance can better inform the campus of the valuable resources that are offered by the various colleges, libraries, and centers.

 Data Collection Initiative